Overflow is what happens when there is too much content to fit in an element box. In this guide, you will learn what overflow is and how to manage it.

 The next two lessons explain different approaches to control sizing in ways that are less prone to overflow.
 However, if you need a fixed size, you can also control how the overflow behaves.
 Let's read on!

-overflow property is how you take control of an element's overflow.
-It is the way you instruct the browser how it should behave.
-The default value of overflow is
+overflow property helps you manage an element's content overflow.
+Using this property, you can convey to a browser how it should handle overflow content.
+The default value of the

 visible.
-With this default, we can see content when it overflows.
+With this default setting, one can see content when it overflows.

 To crop content when it overflows, you can set